tlinnet/docker_relax/README.md

 * Prepare data files in **JupyterLab**
 * Execute a script for **relax**, depending on the data files.

 You now have a Jupyter notebook, with images+math+workflow, which you can share and send to collaborators.
+See [the example section of relaxation analysis, for such an example](#relaxationanalysis)

 **This images includes software for:**